British diplomats, Muslim figures condemn Trump's travel ban

 "On 1st January this year, Her Majesty The Queen made me a Knight of the Realm.
 On 27th January, President Donald Trump seems to have made me an alien," he wrote.

-Farah is a British citizen who has lived in the US for the past six years.
+Farah is a British citizen who has lived in the United States for the past six years.

 "Now, me and many others like me are being told that we may not be welcome.
-It's deeply troubling that I will have to tell my children... that Daddy might not be able to come home -- to explain why the President has introduced a policy that comes from a place of ignorance and prejudice," he wrote.
+It's deeply troubling that I will have to tell my children ... that Daddy might not be able to come home -- to explain why the President has introduced a policy that comes from a place of ignorance and prejudice," he wrote.

-Farah said that he was welcomed to Britain at the age of 8 and was given the chance to succeed and realize his dreams.
+Farah said he was welcomed to Britain at age 8 and was given the chance to succeed and realize his dreams.

 "I have been proud to represent my country, win medals for the British people and receive the greatest honor of a knighthood.
 My story is an example of what can happen when you follow polices of compassion and understanding, not hate and isolation."